The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Related Work

 Studies on transformative sounds—auditory designs that intentionally alter perception or convey affect—span domains such as safety, entertainment, and social interaction.
 Rogel et al. showed that musical attributes like tempo, pitch, and timbre influence perceived urgency and safety \cite{rogel}, while Cuan et al. demonstrated that music-based motion-sound mappings enhance engagement and robot perception \cite{cuan2}.
 Sound has also been shown to shape impressions of robots: Latupeirissa et al. and Robinson et al. found that movement sonification affects perceived personality and fluidity \cite{latupeirissa, robinson_smooth_operator}, with similar effects observed for soft and humanoid robots by Frederiksen et al. and Bresin et al. \cite{frederiksen, bresin2021robust}.
-Nwagwu et al. reported that transformative character-like sounds increase warmth, competence, and localizability in collaboration \cite{nwagwu2024benefits}, and Zhang et al. advanced the design and study of transformative robot sounds through qualitative and perceptual analyses \cite{zhang_kawaii}.

-These studies demonstrate the potential of transformative sounds to shape human perceptions of robots; however, few have examined how such sounds can also serve functional purposes by intentionally conveying specific information beyond gesture sonification.
+Nwagwu et al. reported that transformative character-like sounds increase warmth, competence, and localizability in collaboration \cite{nwagwu2024benefits}, and Zhang et al. advanced the design and study of transformative robot sounds through qualitative and perceptual analyses \cite{zhang_kawaii}. \textit{These studies demonstrate the potential of transformative sounds to shape human perceptions of robots; however, few have examined how such sounds can also serve functional purposes by intentionally conveying specific information beyond gesture sonification.}